fruzsinaagocs/riccati/joss-paper/paper.md

 # Summary

-Highly oscillatory ordinary differential equations (ODE)s pose a computational challenge for standard solvers available in scientific computing libraries as these typically have runtimes scaling as $\mathcal{O}(\omega)$, with $\omega$ being the oscillation frequency.
+Highly oscillatory ordinary differential equations (ODEs) pose a computational challenge for standard solvers available in scientific computing libraries.
+These conventional methods are typically based on a polynomial approximation resulting in runtimes scaling as $\mathcal{O}(\omega)$, with $\omega$ being the oscillation frequency, which can get prohibitively slow.

 The `riccati`
 (Python) package implements the efficient numerical method described in @ardc